Emma Petty Addams | Mormon Women for Ethical Government

 In addition to her professional roles, Denesha takes pride in facilitating Parent Leadership Training Institute (PLTI) courses in Kansas City.
 In this role, Denesha works with PLTI fellows to increase their capacity for advocacy, sharpening civic skills, strengthening their impact at home and in their neighborhood, and helping increase their knowledge of public policy to improve child and community outcomes.
 More information on Denesha can be found here

 Dorian Spears firmly believes that the solutions and brilliance to solve community challenges exist within residents who have been pushed to the margins in communities affected by poverty, institutional racism, and disinvestment.
 Her professional experience has spanned over 19 years serving the community in various capacities in the nonprofit, government, and economic development sectors.
+Dorian serves as Chief Partnerships Officer at Momentum Nonprofit Partners and as National Program Partnerships and Strategy Lead at GET Cities.
 As a community based thought leader, Dorian employs current knowledge and acumen while making a meaningful impact on organizational mission, vision, and values.

 In his career, Paul has served as a sportscaster/talk show host, business owner, health care business developer and is a founder of a church.
+Paul is currently Founder of the Core Leaders Network and Permission to Speak, based in California.
 Paul believes God has more for people than just inviting them to sit together in seats on a Sunday.
 When true virtues of Christ are in action in a city and region, that city will be a better place for its citizens to live.
 Paul encourages all followers of Christ to put these beliefs into action for the welfare of their city, state, region and the world

-Kristen Vonasek is the Director of Communications for Ballotpedia.
-Kristen joined the organization in 2013 to direct the state executives content project.
-She now works to promote and share Ballotpedia and its resources and grow their readership.You can find Kristen at home in Madison, or traveling in Malawi, with her husband, two girls, and dog, Uji.
+Kristen Vonasek is the Owner of Kristin Vonasek LLC., assisting clients in government service, event, and entertainment industries.
+She was the Director of Communications for Ballotpedia and joined the organization in 2013 to direct the state executives content project.
+Kristen worked to promote and share Ballotpedia and its resources and grow their readership.You can find Kristen at home in Madison, or traveling in Malawi, with her husband, two girls, and dog, Uji.

 Jillian Youngblood is the Executive Director for Civic Genius, a non-profit committed to helping people become and remain active citizens who work together across party lines.
 She formerly served as the E.D for Common Ground Solutions, a non-partisan organization working to increase civic engagement; improve the quality of political discourse; and convene Americans around reforms to depolarize our system.
 She has more than 15 years of experience in communications, politics, and government, with a focus on democracy reform, public health, education policy.
 As an aide to Rep. Jerrold Nadler, she was a lead staffer for the 9/11 Health and Compensation Act, and worked on issues related to health care, urban planning, and the arts.
 Previously, she managed New York City’s federal and state legislative portfolios on public health under the Bloomberg administration.
 She also led communications for an education technology start-up, where she authored a report on predatory higher ed lead generation, contributed to a book on educational entrepreneurship published by Harvard Education Press, and was a frequent speaker on college admissions and learning disabilities.